Winter Vegetable Pie with a Parmesan Crust

 Now season the sauce with nutmeg and salt and pepper, to taste, and let it barely simmer for 5 minutes.
 After that, stir in the grain mustard, the cheeses and the herbs.
 Then leave to cool.

 To make the pastry, first sift the flour with a pinch of salt into a large bowl, holding the sieve up high to give it a good airing.
-Then add the vegetable fat and butter and, using only your fingertips, lightly and gently rub the fat into the parmesan and then sprinkle in some cold water - about 1 tablespoon.
+Then add the vegetable fat and butter and, using only your fingertips, lightly and gently rub the fat into the flour.
+When everythign is crumbly, add the parmesan and then sprinkle in some cold water - about 1 tablespoon.
 Start to mix the pastry with a knife and then finish off with your hands, adding more drops of water until you have a smooth dough that will leave the bowl clean.
 Then pop the pastry into a polythene bag and let it rest in the fridge for 30 minutes.

 When you are ready to bake the pie, preheat the oven to gas mark 7, 425°F (220°C).

 Carefully mix the steamed vegetables with the sauce and pile half of the mixture into the dish.
 Now sprinkle half of the Gruyere (or other cheese) from the filling ingredients over the top and then repeat with the remaining mixture and cheese.
 Next, roll the pastry out into a circle on a surface lightly dusted with a little extra flour, and as you roll, give it quarter turns to keep the round shape.
 Next, cut a 12 inch (30 cm) circle out of this pastry.
 Roll out the leftover trimmings and cut a ½ in (1 cm) strip to go around the edge of the dish.